ctron/package-drone/README.md

 Hopefully some time Package Drone can:

-* Provide access to bundles by an OBR layout (it can do R5)
 * Run on Windows - it is known not to work
 * Run on Mac OS X - it is completely untested